gobeyondidentity/developer-docs/docs/getting-started.md

 ## Create an API token

-Log into the [Admin Console](https://console-us.beyondidentity.com) using the Passkey obtained from the step above and create an API Token for your tenant by:
+From the [Admin Console](https://console-us.beyondidentity.com), create an API Token for your tenant by:

 1. Click **Applications**.
 2. Click **Beyond Identity Management API**.
 3. Click **API Tokens**.
-4. **Create a token and click the copy button**, we'll need it later.
+4. **Create a token and click the copy button**, use the API Token to set the environment variables as shown below.

 ### **On macOS and Linux**